dfinke/ImportExcel/mdHelp/en/Set-ExcelRow.md

 # Set-ExcelRow

 ## SYNOPSIS
-Fills values into a \[new\] row in an Excel spreadsheet, and sets row formats.
+Fills values into a \[new\] row in an Excel spreadsheet and sets row formats.

 ## SYNTAX